ergl/crdt-ml/README.md

 - _GCounter_ : A grow-only counter.
 - _PNCounter_ : A counter implementing both increment and decrement operations.
 - _GSet_ : A grow-only set.
-- _USet_ : A set supporting both add and remove operations.
+- _USet_ : A set supporting both add and remove operations. __Note__: Removed elements can never be added again.
+Use an `ORSet` if you want to be able to add removed elements in the future.
+- _ORSet_ : A set supporting both add and remove operations.

 Please note that the current implementations are designed only for educational purposes.
 Don't use them for any serious work.